ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

   Contains the internal (i.e., non-stable) API of `libelektra-foo`.
   Will be installed as `<include-root>/elektra/foo/internal.h`.

-A modularized library `bar` may have these headers (covering categories 3 & 4 from above):
+A modularized library `foo` may have these headers (covering categories 3 & 4 from above):

 - `src/include/elektra/foo/public.h`:
   Declares the public API of `libelektra-foo`, by including `#include <elektra/foo/*.h>`.
-  Will be installed as `<include-root>/elektra/public/foo.h`.
+  Will be installed as `<include-root>/elektra/foo/public.h`.

   Such a header may only include `#include <elektra/foo/*.h>` lines.